top of page

 Events

 The Manawatū Estuary Trust and several local organisations and Agencies periodically hold events which enhance both peoples' enjoyment and protection of the area, giving the opportunity to learn more about this very special place.
-There are two main activities which occur once or twice a year and several, mainly centred around weeding pest plants which is undertaken on either weekly or a fortnightly basis.
+There are two main activities which occur once or twice a year and several, mainly centred around weeding pest plants which are undertaken on either weekly or a fortnightly basis.

 Dates for the two big events will be published on both this and on the Wildlife Foxton Trust website, plus other local organisations media and through Horizons Regional Council and Horowhenua District Council.
 Following local facebook pages will also notify of up-coming events.
+Details on main calendar if available.

 Welcome and Farewell the Godwits